 If you’re a rideshare driver, a dash cam is an equally important accessory.
-In the event of an incident inside your car, you’ll be able to supply Uber or Lyft evidence of what happened — and in some cases, this has prevented shady passengers from attempting to file false claims against you which could get you deactivated.
+In the event of an incident inside your car, you’ll be able to give Uber or Lyft evidence of what happened — and in some cases, this has prevented shady passengers from attempting to file false claims against drivers, which could get them deactivated.
 Some drivers say they feel extra security with a dash cam inside their car since passengers know they’re recorded at all times.

 We’ve assembled some of the best dash cam deals below, along with some tips on how to pick the right dash cam.